 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).

 '''

 (send a-pasteboard get-center) \rightarrow real? real?

 '''

 Returns the center of the pasteboard in pasteboard coordinates.